 Speaking on what it takes to succeed in the mist failures, she said, “It is impossible to live without failing at something; unless you live so cautiously that you might as well not have lived at all.
 In which case, you have failed by default”.

 Rowling’s story is one of holding on to one’s dream in spite of the storms of life.
 Her biopic would likely make a Hollywood blockbuster.
 What’s one lesson you are taking away from J.K.
 Rowling’s story?
-Tell us in the comment section?
-Let us know if you’ll like us to bring you more stories like this.
-If you haven’t subscribed to our channel, this is likely a good time to subscribe.
+Tell us in the comment section.
+Let us know if you’d like us to bring you more stories like this.
+If you haven’t subscribed to our channel, this is likely a good time to do so.
 Until next time, YOUR SUCCESS MATTERS!